 Chinese take-out right in your Instant pot.
 Packed with chunks of succulent tender shrimp, scrambled eggs, carrots and peas, this Instant pot shrimp fried rice is easier and healthier.
 Our go to weeknight dinner!

 Set instant pot in saute mode.
 When hot, add about 1 tablespoon vegetable oil.
 Add both eggs and scramble until just cooked, transfer to a plate.
+(You don't have to continuously stir eggs.
+Stir 'em every 20 seconds or so, until cooked.
+This will yield larger pieces of scrambled eggs)

 Add another tablespoon of oil, place half the shrimp in a single layer, turn over when it starts to get pale pink.
 Turn over and cook for a few seconds and then transfer to the plate.
 Repeat process to cook remaining shrimp.
 (Shrimp will be only 3/4th cooked at this point)